arkise-demise/G-PROJECT/README.md

 - `image_handler.go`: Contains handler functions for uploading and retrieving images.
 - `user_handler.go`: Contains handler functions for listing users.
 - `models`: Package containing the data models (`User` and `Image`) used throughout the project.
+- `middleware`: Middleware functions for request handling, such as authentication and error handling.
+- `utils`: Utility functions, including UUID generation and JWT token handling.
 - `main.go`: Main entry point of the application, where HTTP server is initialized and routes are defined.

 ```